 PSD2

-Overview
+🌍 Overview

-Sparebanken Norge and Bulder Bank’s dedicated interfaces (APIs) are continously being developed.
-We strive to provide interfaces that suits the use cases of all our TPPs, enabling good customer experiences for our common customers.
+Sparebanken Norge and Bulder Bank offers PSD2 services by use of our PSD2 APIs based on the Berlin Group NextGenPSD2 standard, as a dedicated PSD2 interface for all TPPs.
+The interfaces (APIs) are continuously being developed.
+We strive to provide interfaces that suit the use cases of all our TPPs, enabling good customer experiences for our common customers.

-TPP Requirements for PSD2 APIs
+🔐 TPP Requirements for PSD2 APIs

-In order to authenticate towards Sparebanken Norge and Bulder Banks PSD2 APIs in production, the TPP must:
+In order to authenticate towards Sparebanken Norge and Bulder Bank’s PSD2 APIs in production, the TPP must:

 • Be in possession of one or more valid, qualified QWAC eIDAS certificates in accordance with ETSI TS 119 495